Important – Please Read Carefully

 - Subject to the foregoing all conditions, warranties, terms and undertakings express or implied, statutory or otherwise in respect of the Software Product and the provision of the Technical Support and Additional Services are hereby excluded.

-- This license is for the number of users outlined in the proposal or the number of users created on the system.
+- Any licenses will be for the number of users outlined in any proposal or the number of users created on the system.

 10. Intellectual property rights indemnity